 The biggest thing someone with a lot of possessions can do is to stay organized.
 This means using your space to its utmost.
-There are lots of tips available for decorating small apartments, dorm rooms, and small spaces.
+There are lots of tips available for decorating studio apartments, dorm rooms, and small spaces.
 No matter how large your living quarters are, employing some of the same tips and tricks to manage your possessions will help you feel less crowded and give you insight into how to organize clutter.

 This can include getting closet organizers to use space to its utmost.
 Kitchens can be managed by adding more shelves, peg boards, hooks and other tricks.
 The same applies to living areas.
 Think about spaces that aren’t being used to their fullest and consider how to consolidate items in these areas.